ghc-proposals/ghc-proposals/proposals/0000-import-shadowing.rst

 So this is a "-1"-impact change: it doesn't break existing code, and "un-breaks" existing broken code.

-A second-order effect of this is that using this extension can lead to preemptive forward compatibility.
-Adding a new export to ``Prelude`` can lead to breakage just by virtue of existing code defining and using top-level definitions with the same name.
-With ``ImportShadowing``, the existing intra-module references keep their meaning and there is no migration needed to accomodate the new ``Prelude`` names.

 Alternatives
 ------------
 There are two alternative ways of referring to names defined at the